simon-staal/MAPS-MIPS-CPU/docs/24_11_meeting_notes.md

 ## 23/11

-Start on instruction test benches now as they are irrespective of CPU implementation.
+- Start on instruction test benches now as they are irrespective of CPU implementation.

-OPCODE is 6 bits.
+- OPCODE is 6 bits.

 Split opcode instruction so that each person does 9 instructions:
-Simon: ANDI - BNE (inclusive)
+- Simon: ANDI to BNE (inclusive)
-PV: DIV - LH
+- PV: DIV to LH
-Salman: LHU - MULTU
+- Salman: LHU to MULTU
-Myriam: OR - SLTIU
+- Myriam: OR to SLTIU
-Adam: SLTU - XORI
+- Adam: SLTU to XORI

 Tasks for 25/11:
 - OPCODE's finished and commented.